AgileRL/AgileRL/docs/tutorials/arena_training/ppo_custom_env.rst

    ├── requirements.txt
    └── env_config.yaml

-When you point Arena at a directory, it packages the whole folder and picks these files up automatically. ``requirements.txt`` is installed on Arena before your environment runs, and ``env_config.yaml`` is applied when the environment is created:
+When submitting an environment for validation, ``agielrl-arena`` automatically packages the whole folder.
+``requirements.txt`` is installed on the validation environment before the checks are ran, and ``env_config.yaml`` is applied when the environment is created:

 .. literalinclude:: /_static/examples/merge-env/requirements.txt